 - There's a penalty for returning late: 10 points per minute or part thereof.
 Highest score wins, in the event of a tie the earlier team to finish is placed in front.

 - You prove your visit to each control point by answering a simple question about the landmark and writing it on your control sheet which must be named and handed in at the finish.
 Swapping information such as the answers to questions , or guessing, is cheating.
 Obviously we can't police it, we rely on you to play fair.
 Take a pencil and a spare.
 Actually an "Inkjoy" pen is cheap and works in the wet!

 - Sometimes there isn't a suitable landmark, we also use bright orange ribbons and the question will be "what is the code word on the ribbon?".
 Sample at the start.
 If the question is not crystal clear when you are at the landmark, don't spend more than 5min puzzling.
-Write down something unique about the place and carry on.
-Talk to us at the end, we want to credit you with all controls you have visited.
+Write down "claim" and carry on.
+"Democracy" will decide whether claims are allowed, ie did a significant number of teams have trouble?
 This is not a championship!

 - Except in the case of emergency, team members must stay together, especially when visiting control points.
 You are not allowed to send the fittest team member up the hill to get the answer!
 If a team member has to drop out for any reason during the event you must tell us back at base; and from that time you are a new team starting with a score of zero.

 - You must use the map we provide to navigate by.
 Navigation by GPS is not allowed.
 No objection to you carrying your GPS in tracking mode for later analysis (that's how we improve the maps) but it's not part of the game.